wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data.md

 }
 ```

-The above test is very similiar to the unit tests written before.
-All the setup phase is done in one place and it's starightforward - 2 delivieres are created with the same food and then saved into a database.
-There are no need to create any SQL inserts to make this test happening.
-What's the key to this shape of an integration test?
+The test above is very similar to the unit tests written earlier.
+All the setup phases are consolidated into one place, and it's straightforward: two deliveries with the same food are created and then saved into a database.
+There is no need to create any SQL inserts to make this test work.
+So, what's the key to this structure of an integration test?
 The `TestRepository` class.

-As the name may suggest the purpose of it is to be used during tests to persist the Test Data Builder object in a database.
-There are several ways how it could be implemented, here is how it could be implemented for Postgres database using Spring Data's repository:
+As the name suggests, its purpose is to be used during tests to persist the Test Data Builder object in a database.
+There are several ways to implement it.
+Here's one way it could be implemented for a Postgres database using Spring Data's repository:

 ```java
 import org.springframework.transaction.annotation;